-William McKinley may have lost his mountain namesake, but he still got plenty of human namesakes back in the 1890s.
+William McKinley may have lost his mountain namesake, but he still got plenty of human namesakes back in the 1890s and early 1900s.

 For instance, the New York Times reported in June of 1896 that Mr. and Mrs. John Karl of South Baltimore had welcomed a son named William McKinley Karl.
 “It is the first baby in Baltimore, so far as is known, to be named for the popular statesman, and the parents are proud of the fact.”